SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_projectmanagement.md

   <figcaption class="svCaption" ></figcaption>
 </figure>

-To use an image for a project, the image needs to be added to the project.
+**To use an image for a project, the image is required to be added to the project.**

 **To add a image to a project:**